cyphercrit/eval-bot/README.md

 ## :warning: Warning :warning:

-The `eval` command executes arbitrary Python code, which can be dangerous.
+The `eval` command executes arbitrary Python code, and while there are security features built in to prevent accidental damage, they are not foolproof to a malicious attacker.
 Only the bot owner should have access to this command.
 Misuse of this command can lead to security vulnerabilities, data loss, or other unintended consequences.
 Use with caution.

+The `restricted_globals` dictionary in [eval.py](cogs/eval.py) limits what built-in functions can be used with the `eval` command.
+Feel free to edit this as needed while keeping any security considerations in mind.

 For more information regarding arbitrary code execution, please refer [here](https://www.geeksforgeeks.org/what-is-arbitrary-code-execution/).